 We always encourage settlement by negotiation.
 Where the tenant disputes a claim, we will ask you and the tenant to provide evidence and we will pass the claim and the evidence to our expert evaluation partner, The Dispute Service (TDS).
 TDS will review the claim and determine whether the tenant is liable for any financial loss or damage and, if so, the amount due to you.

 No, disputes are assessed by our expert evaluation partner, The Dispute Service, who operate the longest-running tenancy deposit protection scheme in the UK.
 They review the evidence and provide a fair and impartial decision.
+There are some claims that we can settle using our in house claims team, without adjudication; however, if you disagree with our decision, you remain able to ask for TDS to provide an outcome.

 If TDS finds a claim is in your favour, we aim to pay within two working days of being informed of TDS’s decision and receiving your bank details.